 \subsection{Some generalities on Dutta Multiplicities and Short Complexes}

-Throughout this section, assume $(R, \fm, k)$ is a complete local ring of characteristic $p > 0$ and dimension $d$ that has a perfect residue field $k = R/\fm$.
-We recall properties of extension of scalars along the Frobenius map when applied to free complex with finite length homology.
+Throughout this section, we assume that $(R, \fm, k)$ is a complete local ring of characteristic $p > 0$ and dimension $d$ that has a perfect residue field $k = R/\fm$.
+We recall properties of extension of scalars along the Frobenius map when applied to free complexes with finite length homology.
 In particular, we recall the definition of ``Dutta multiplicity".

 Given a complex of free $R$-modules $P$, recall that we write $F(P)$ for the complex of $R$-modules obtained from $P$ by extension of scalars along the Frobenius endomorphism $r \mapsto r^{p}$ of $R$.
 For an integer $e \geq 0$, we write $F^e(P)$ for the $e$-th iterate of this functor.
 Concretely, if bases are chosen for each component of $P$, so that each map in the complex is represented by a matrix, then $F^e(P)$ is isomorphic to the complex whose component free modules are the same as those of $P$, but with each entry of each matrix replaced by its $p^e$ power.